Bhaskar2909/shell-data-processing/README.md

 -  to displays the contents of text file : cat

--  to rename an item : rni
+- To rename an item : rni
 - Deletes files and folders: rmdir
-- list the files in the directory: ls
+- List the files in the directory:  ls
-- to create a new item :ni
+- To create a new item :  ni
-- to create a directory:mkdir
+- To create a directory:  mkdir
-- to change directory: cd
+- To change directory:   cd
-- to get to the root directory:cd..
+- To get to the root directory:  cd..